-Merlyna Lim is a Canada Research Chair in Digital Media and Global Network Society with the School of Journalism and Communication at Carleton University.
-An ALiGN Media Lab founder/director and Professor of Communication and Media Studies, Merlyna Lim’s research interests revolve around the mutual shaping of technology and society, and political culture of technology, especially digital media and information technology, in relation to issues of justice, democracy and civic/participatory engagement.
+Born and raised in Dayeuhkolot (Indonesia), Merlyna Lim is a Canada Research Chair in Digital Media and Global Network Society.
+An ALiGN Media Lab founder/director and Professor of Communication and Media Studies at Carleton University, Merlyna’s research interests revolve around the mutual shaping of technology and society, and political culture of technology, especially digital media and information technology, in relation to issues of justice, democracy and civic/participatory engagement.
 Among her notable publications are Roots, Routes, Routers: Communication and Media of Contemporary Social Movements (2018) and Online Collective Action: Dynamics of the Crowds in Social Media (2014).

-An award winning scholar, in 2016, Lim was named a member of the Royal Society of Canada’s New College of Scholars, Artists, and Scientists.
-On the 2020 International Women’s Day, Lim was named one of “Top 10 International Women Leaders and Researchers“.
-She is also the recipient of the 2012 Best Publication Award in Information Systems and selected “One of 100 Most Inspiring Indonesian Women” by the Kartini Foundation in 2011.
-Merlyna Lim has been awarded dozens of research grants/awards from various institutions such as Canada Research Chairs, Social Science and Humanities Research Council (Canada), Canada Foundation for Innovation, the Ontario Research Fund, the National Science Foundation (United States), the Ford Foundation, the Volkswagen Foundation, the East-West Center, the Open Society Foundations, and the Royal Netherlands Academy of Arts and Sciences (KNAW).
+An award winning author and scholar, in 2016, Merlyna Lim was inducted into the Royal Society of Canada’s New College of Scholars, Artists, and Scientists.
+On the 2020 International Women’s Day, she was named one of “Top 10 International Women Leaders and Researchers“.
+Merlyna is also the recipient of the 2012 Best Publication Award in Information Systems and selected one of “100 Most Inspiring Indonesian Women” by the Kartini Foundation in 2011.
+She has been awarded dozens of research grants/awards from various institutions such as Canada Research Chairs, Social Science and Humanities Research Council (Canada), Canada Foundation for Innovation, the Ontario Research Fund, the National Science Foundation (United States), the Ford Foundation, the Volkswagen Foundation, the East-West Center, the Open Society Foundations, and the Royal Netherlands Academy of Arts and Sciences (KNAW).

-Over the course of her career, Lim has delivered more than 200 talks and presentations and appeared in more than 100 media coverages, including The Guardian, Al Jazeera, and CBC News.
+Over the course of her career, Merlyna Lim has delivered more than 200 talks and presentations and appeared in more than 100 media coverages, including The Guardian, Al Jazeera, and CBC News.
 Previously she was a Visiting Research Professor with Princeton University’s Center of Information Technology Policy, a Distinguished Scholar of Technology and Public Engagement at Arizona State University, and a Networked Public Research Fellow at the Annenberg Center for Communication University of Southern California.

 - Visiting Research Professor with Princeton University’s Center of Information Technology Policy